jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/50_build_custom_model/10_sagemaker_notebook/_index.md

 #### Notebook instance settings

-Enter a name, such as *analogue-guage-detection*, for your notebook instance, leave everything else in this section as the default.
+Enter a name, such as *analogue-gauge-detection*, for your notebook instance, leave everything else in this section as the default.

 ![Notebook instance settings](10_sagemaker_notebook/images/sagemaker-create-notebook-2.png "Notebook instance settings")